The Commanding Heights: Other countries

 The authors argue that Africa's economic development was severely hindered by central planning, socialist ideas, and political dictatorships that promoted warfare and other conflicts.

 While Japan was seen for many years as an economic success story as late as the early 1990s, the authors argue that its ongoing recession since then resulted from its governments refusal to stop subsidies to many of its industries and companies (the issue is ongoing).

 Poland's free-market reforms pushed by Solidarity and Lech Wałęsa were initially mixed and criticized by its citizens, but by the late 1990s, the Polish economy was doing much better than other former communist states in the Eastern Bloc.
 One feature of the Polish economy that makes it different from other capitalistic countries is that it is dominated by small business rather than corporations or conglomerates.

 China is another major ongoing issue.
-While Deng Xiaoping, after the death of Mao Zedong, gradually freed the economy, he did not promote civil liberties or other political freedoms, as was demonstrated by his willingness to crush pro-democracy demonstrators.
+While Deng Xiaoping, after the death of Mao Zedong, started the reform and opening up, he did not promote civil liberties or other political freedoms, as was demonstrated by his willingness to crush pro-democracy demonstrators.
 While the authors hope according to Friedman's ideas that free markets would eventually promote a free society, it has not yet happened although China's economy continues to grow.

 Documentary

 In 2002, PBS aired a six-hour documentary based on the book.
-This documentary was later sold on DVD and is available to view for free at PBS's website.
+This was later sold on DVD and is available to view for free at PBS's website.
 The documentary is narrated by David Ogden Stiers.

-The documentary series consists of three, two-hour episodes:
+The documentary series consists of three two-hour episodes: